Housing Advice.

 • missing items that were listed on the inventory

-• paying for cleaning because the property was left in a dirty condition
+• paying for cleaning because the property was left in a dirtier condition than when it was let out to you at the commencement of the tenancy

 • outstanding rent owed by you or a joint tenant